George9897/CSC207TeamProject/Phase2/README.md

     After you choose ScoreBoard Button in Starting page, or after you choose See Scoreboard in YouWin page,

-    you enter ScoreBoard page.
+    you enter a page to choose the game type of the score board you want to see.

     In ScoreBoard, it has following features:

-        + Highest score
+        + Top1 score and username for Easy, Medium and Hard level
-            - Display highest score for all players that have signed up and played this game.
+            - Display highest score and username for all players that have signed up and played this game.
-        + 3x3 Button
-            - Display sorted rank for all players' score in 3x3.
-        + 4x4 Button
+        + Other scores and usernames for Easy, Medium and Hard level except the Top1's
-            - Display sorted rank for all players' score in 3x3.
+            - Display all scores for all players that have signed up and played this game.
-        + 5x5 Button
+        + Game type
-            - Display sorted rank for all players' score in 3x3.
+            - SlidingTile or Sudoku or Mine

 #### Per game scoreboard: Scoreboard
-    After you choose ScoreBoard Button in Starting page, or after you choose See Scoreboard in YouWin page,
+    After you choose MyScore Button in Starting page,

     you enter ScoreBoard page.

     In ScoreBoard, it has following features:

-        + Game Button
-            - Display scoreboard per game.
-        + User Button
-            - Display scoreboard per user.
-        + Highest score
+        + Highest Score
-            - Display highest score for all players that have signed up and played this game.
+            - Display current player's highest score of 3 games.
-        + 3x3 Button
-            - Display sorted rank for all players' score in 3x3.
-        + 4x4 Button
-            - Display sorted rank for all players' score in 3x3.
-        + 5x5 Button
-            - Display sorted rank for all players' score in 3x3.

 #### Profile for each player:
     At the starting page, you can see a profile button at the upper-left corner; click it you will